-The band’s latest album, Moorka (2015), includes re-worked folk songs that the band learned from local virtuosos in Romania, Ukraine, Serbia and Macedonia, each tune spiked with a unique blend of funk, punk, psychedelia, blues and swing to give it that now infamous LBO momentum.
-Moorka was nominated for a 2016 JUNO Award, and picked up a Canadian Folk Music Award for Best World Music Album.
+The LBO troupe has even gone as far as the eastern front of the war in Ukraine, using its music as catharsis, support and a platform for storytelling and information sharing in a political arena obfuscated by propaganda and misinformation.
+“Moorka” includes re-worked folk songs that the band learned from local virtuosos in Romania, Ukraine, Serbia and Macedonia, each tune spiked with a unique blend of funk, punk, psychedelia, blues and swing to give it that now infamous LBO momentum.

 LBO darbouka player Jaash Singh elaborates: “There is some indiscernible quality in the way the music is played by a Roma man sitting in Bucharest [as opposed to] someone trained at the Royal Conservatory of Music here in Toronto.
 That’s kind of what we’ve been trying to hone in on.”